matemiberry/legotekka/README.md

 # LEGOTEKKA
-Insignificant LEGO builder for children with developmental delay, for Mobile and PC.
+Insignificant LEGO builder for children with developmental delay, for PC and Mobile

 ## CONTROLS